jeppes/Switcher/README.md

 # Switcher

-The lack of `switch` statements and pattern matching can make expressing certain things in SwiftUI a bit cumbersome. `Switcher` gives you back that power.
+The lack of `switch` statements, pattern matching, and `if let x = x` can make expressing certain things in SwiftUI a bit cumbersome. `Switcher` gives you back that power.

 ## `enum`s and pattern matching